A Square

 A Fence Post

 A classic picket fence post is a rectangle with a pointed top.
-Write drawFencePost(pen:width:height:) that draws the rectangular body and then calls drawRoof to add the pointed top.
+Write drawFencePost(at:width:height:) that draws the rectangular body and then calls drawRoof to add the pointed top.

 |---|---|